-However, not long into this period of growth, I realised that sharing your story and allowing people to understand where you’ve come from, what drives you, the challenges, the successes and even some of your vulnerabilities is likely to make you a more successful business person.
-In the end “people buy from people”.
-I heard this when I was much younger, but feel like it is getting more and more relevant to my working world.
+However, not long into this period of growth, I realised that sharing your story and allowing people to understand where you’ve come from, what drives you, the challenges, the successes, and even some of your vulnerabilities are likely to make you a more successful business person.
+In the end, “people buy from people”.
+I heard this when I was much younger, but it is becoming more relevant to my working world.

-Back in 2018, I spoke to Business Leader, not about a particular topic, but just about me.
-‘Maid in the Midlands’ – From Cleaning Toilets to HR Tech Entrepreneur was a great chance for me to share my story, which at that point perhaps many didn’t know.
+In 2018, I spoke to Business Leader, not about a particular topic, but about me.
+‘Maid in the Midlands’ – From Cleaning Toilets to HR Tech Entrepreneur was an excellent chance for me to share my story, which at that point, perhaps many didn’t know.

-It also gave me chance to publicly talk about my two young boys, my role as a working mother, setting up and running a business with my husband and the way I hoped the family values Jason and I have not only translated to our children but also to Natural HR and our team.
+It also gave me a chance to talk publicly about my two young boys, my role as a working mother, setting up and running a business with my husband, and the way I hoped the family values Jason and I have not only translated to our children but also to Natural HR and our team.

 Honesty is at the core of our values as a family, and in recent recruitment drives, I have also made a real effort to be as open and honest with prospective employees.
-I think it is so important to be this way when employing so that the individual can make the right decision for them about where they want to work.
-There’s nothing worse than a company who cover up the reality of what it is to work somewhere, only to then have that new employee left dissatisfied and ultimately leave the business.
+I think it is essential to be this way when employing so that the individual can make the right decision about where they want to work.
+There’s nothing worse than a company that covers up the reality of working somewhere, only to have that new employee feel dissatisfied and ultimately leave the business.

-I’ve continued to share my reflections of being a tech Entrepreneur as people have told me how much of what I’m sharing resonates with them.
-This included a further opinion piece featured in Business Leader, titled: What can Losing Teach You About Winning in Business?
-I wrote this straight after the West Midlands Tech Awards, where I had been shortlisted to the final 3 of the Woman in Tech category.
+I’ve continued to share my reflections on being a tech entrepreneur as people have told me how much of what I’m sharing resonates with them.
+This included a different opinion piece featured in Business Leader, titled: What can Losing Teach You About Winning in Business?
+This piece was straight after the West Midlands Tech Awards, where I had been shortlisted to the final 3 of the Woman in Tech category.
 I didn’t win and took it quite hard.
-I was undecided whether or not to share the piece, but came to the conclusion, that if I felt this way about it as an entrepreneur, then others would too.
+Undecided whether or not to share the piece, I concluded that if I felt this way about it as an entrepreneur, then others would too.

 I also managed to identify through that feeling of disappointment some real positives and also important reflections.
-Notably, the importance of resilience, the falsity of how social media often presents ‘business lives’ and that the entrepreneurial streak can take you high but also leave you low.
+Notably, the importance of resilience, the falsity of how social media often presents ‘business lives’, and the entrepreneurial streak can take you high but also leave you low.